 Efficient decision-making processes

 Vertical structures help decisions flow from top management down through the hierarchy.
-This structure allows quick implementation of directives and policies.
-This is particularly helpful in fast-paced environments requiring rapid responses.
+This structure allows quick implementation of directives and policies, particularly helpful in fast-paced environments requiring rapid responses.
 The clear chain of command ensures effective communication and prompt execution of decisions.

 Clarity in roles and responsibilities

-A vertical organizational structure provides clarity in roles and responsibilities.
-This setup creates a well-defined hierarchy.
+A vertical organizational structure provides clarity in roles and responsibilities, creating a well-defined hierarchy.
 Every employee knows their specific duties and to whom they report.
-The clear role definitions prevent an overlap of responsibilities.
-It also reduces ambiguity, leading to increased productivity and accountability.
+Clear role definitions prevent overlap of responsibilities and reduce ambiguity, leading to increased productivity and accountability.

 Moreover, employees seeking advancement within the organization enjoy a defined career ladder.
 Each organizational layer represents another rung on the ladder that employees can reach.
 This clear pathway for employee development motivates employees to perform well.